 SPEAK OUT!
 Therapy

-For many yearts, I provided home-based services; but the pandemic changed me and now my work is all virtually based.
-Telehealth is a venue that allows for greater involvement of those in needs, greater flexibility in scheduling and from I am experiencing a much greater committment to the therapeutic process for both children and adults who need help.
-In many ways, I find it much more helpfulk to those with whom I work as opposed to that of in-person work.
+For many years, I provided home-based services; but the pandemic changed me.
+Telehealth is a venue that allows for greater involvement of those in need, and greater flexibility in scheduling.
+I also find that there seems to be a much greater commitment to the therapeutic process for both children and adults who need help.
+If you are ready to do so, feel free to inquire.
+I look forward to speaking with you!

 Welcome to a new decade!
 Where have you been and where you will go this year.
 I hope my readers will be able to increase their connectivity to others and opportunities to engage with those in many different venues.
 As you do so- pause and think about how we are doing so.
 My question to you is where did talking face-to-face vs. FaceTime go?